Research

 Research Core for Future Crops

-Associate Professor: Akio Tani, team leader, serving concurrently
+Associate Professor: Tomoyuki Furuta (team leader, serving concurrently)

 This research team was organized in July 2017 with the mission of “Upgrading barley genetic modification technology and related basic technologies” and “Organizing a joint research for crop innovation using barley“.
 We are consolidating a joint research system in various fields such as barley transformation technology, barley-microbe interaction, seed starch engineering, environmental stress science/resistant breeding, and contribute to the development of plant science and resources.